 Upselling, on the other hand, is the practice of encouraging customers to purchase a comparable higher-end product/service or add-on additional features or packages to make the primary purchase more expensive.
 This is another way to provide value to your customer because most people will appreciate a more premium product.
-According to data from PredictiveIntent’s clients, upselling performs 20 times better than cross-selling.
+According to data from Oberlo, the probability of upselling to an existing customer is 60-70%, with selling to a new customer at 5-20%.
 Talk about great results!

 Cross-Selling & Upselling Examples

 Now that we've defined the two sales terms, let's dive into some examples to further your understanding of these important techniques.

 - E-commerce sites (like Amazon) have a large opportunity for cross-selling by suggesting items similar or complementary to what the shopper has in their cart.
 Common phrases include: “Customers who bought this item also bought” or “Frequently bought together”.